 RAID10 RAID10 combines striping (as in RAID0) and mirroring (as in RAID1).
 It creates n copies of incoming data and distributes them across the partitions so that none of the copies of the same data are on the same device.
 The default value of n is 2, but it can be set to something else in expert mode.
 The number of partitions used must be at least n.
 RAID10 has different layouts for distributing the copies.
-The default is near copies at about the same offset on all of the disks.
+The default is near copies.
+Near copies have all of the copies at about the same offset on all of the disks.
 Far copies have the copies at different offsets on the disks.
 Offset copies copy the stripe, not the individual copies.